 The Student Activities Board coordinates a balanced program of cultural, social and entertainment events appropriate to the educational goals and needs of the campus community.
 The Board consists of 13 selected student members and two advisors.
-Selection of Board members occurs during fall and spring.
-The selection process is by SAB Chairperson, three (3) current SAB members and the non-voting advisors.
+Selection of board members occurs during fall and spring.